ampproject/wg-access-subscriptions/content-encryption/explainer.md

 ## Introduction

-This concept was primarily designed for AMP Access/Subscriptions protocols.
+This concept was primarily designed for [AMP Access](https://github.com/ampproject/amphtml/blob/master/extensions/amp-access/amp-access.md) and [AMP Subscriptions](https://github.com/ampproject/amphtml/blob/master/extensions/amp-subscriptions/amp-subscriptions.md) protocols.
 However it's relevant and applicable to Web at large.

-Some publishers sell access to their content.
+Some publishers monetize access to their content.
 Let's call such content — "premium content".
-It may be sold via different business models including recurring subscriptions, per-article purchase, metering, and so on.
+It may be sold via different business models including recurring subscriptions, per-article purchases, metering, and so on.
 If a user has access to a document the "premium content" is immediately displayed, otherwise the "premium content" is hidden and only a "preview" of the document is shown.

 The main question is: how the "premium content" is hidden and how it can be shown based on the authorization.